Frequently Asked Questions

-CTV British Columbia is proud to support non-for-profit community and charitable organizations across the province.
+CTV Vancouver is proud to support non-for-profit community and charitable organizations across the province.
 To submit an event for sponsorship, please complete the form in the Community Calendar web page.

 Please note: due to the large number of submissions, we generally look at your request with a minimum of 3 to 4 months in advance before your event date.